Bias finishes

 What is bias tape / bias ribbon?

-I had written an article about bias tape and the knitted bias tape that you can also check out on the blog.
-Nevertheless, a little reminder is in order 😊
+I wrote an article about bias tape and knitted bias tape that you can also check out on the blog.
+Still, a little reminder is in order 😊

 The width of bias tape can vary.
 The most common width, called "standard," is 20 mm.
 Since the fabric strip is folded in the center, the flat width of the strip is 40 mm.
-Another useful width in sewing is the 27mm bias tape, which allows edging thicker fabrics like terry cloth or wool blankets to make coats, for example.
+Another useful width for sewing is the 27mm bias tape, which allows you to edge thicker fabrics like terry cloth or wool blankets to make coats, for example.

 They are available by the meter, in 3m/5m packs, sometimes in 20m rolls...

-They can be found in different materials: cotton, cotton/polyester blend, lurex, sequined, fluorescent, jersey, double gauze...
+They come in different materials: cotton, cotton/polyester blend, lurex, sequined, neon, jersey, double gauze...

-In the shop, you will find them sold by the meter (cut to length) but also knitted bias tape sold in 3m packs, very useful for finishing the edges of t-shirts, wrap dress necklines in jersey, bodysuits...
+In the shop, you will find them sold by the meter (cut to length) as well as knitted bias tape sold in 3m packs, very useful for finishing the edges of t-shirts, jersey wrap dress necklines, bodysuits...

 Jersey bias tape for the neckline of the bodysuit